Nick689/CustomPOS/Readme.md

 ## Description
 CustomPOS is a retail Point of Sale system using LibreOffice Calc as interface and programmed with macros which can be customized easily.
-However CustomPOS is a simple spreadsheet file, it's performance and reliability rely on the underlying database engine (MariaDB) combined with some auto-completion listeners, it give an interface needing minimal typing/validation.
+However CustomPOS is not a simple spreadsheet file, it's performance and reliability rely on the underlying database engine (MariaDB) combined with some auto-completion listeners, it give an interface needing minimal typing/validation.

 To achive the highest efficiency the whole POS module consist of only one page where invoices are recorded after one popup validation only.